zulip/zulip/templates/zerver/api/running-bots.md

       on your browser and OS).
     * Copy the file to a destination of your choice, e.g. to `~/zuliprc-my-bot`.

-1. Run the bot.
+1. Start the bot process.

     * Run
       ```
       zulip-run-bot <bot-name> --config-file ~/zuliprc-my-bot
       ```
       (using the path to the `zuliprc` file from step 3).
     * Check the output of the command.
-It should start with the text the `usage` function returns, followed by logging output similar to this:
+It should include the following line:

             INFO:root:starting message handling...
-            INFO:requests.packages.urllib3.connectionpool:Starting new HTTP connection (1): localhost

-    * Congrats!
+        Congrats!
 Your bot is running.

+1. To talk with the bot, mention its name `@**bot-name**`.

 You can now play around with the bot and get it configured the way you like.
 Eventually, you'll probably want to run it in a production